gvwilson/thirdbit/src/fiction/in-heck/index.md

 The children settled into their seats.
 Special Blazes stood at the front of the class with his hands clasped behind his back.
 "Now, who has questions?"
-Miz Tumbly asked.
+Miz Nabbles asked.

 Hands shot into the air.
 How old had Special Blazes been when he became a Operator?